 Tags are unique values that can be used to organize your Issues to be filtered into Smart Views, populate your Analytics dashboard with useful data to track trends, and serve as a quick way to reference Issue types from the Issues feed.

 To make the best use of tags functionality, you need to work with your developer to establish what HS-Tags are needed when pulling metadata from the backend.
-To learn more about these topics, please review our guide to Understanding Metadata, Custom Issue Fields, and Tags.
+To learn more about these topics, please review our FAQ What’s the difference between Metadata, Custom Issue Fields, and tags?.

 Setting up tags with HS-Tags and metadata can be used to make the most of Helpshift’s best features, including: